wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/vpay/how-does-vpay-work.md

 A V Pay payment is always validated with the 3D secure code.
 3D secure verification is deemed mandatory by V Pay.

+V Pay payments are processed through the VISA gateway when Visa is activated as a payment method in your MultiSafepay Control.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.